 Explores instructional strategies that are part of a “visual toolbox” teachers can use in K–8 classrooms

 Visual tools and strategies help participants promote visual literacy across the curriculum and discover interactive activities to encourage visual learning and communication in all students.
-K–8 teachers will benefit from attending this event.
-There will be time to get your questions answered after Dr. Daniels’ presentation.
+K–8 teachers will benefit from watching this recorded event.

 About the Presenter